xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

   Waiting for an unused V8 context will now also abort and write a log message in case no V8 context can be acquired/created after 60 seconds.

-* the number of pending operations in arangod can now be limited to a configurable number.
+* the number of pending operations in avocadod can now be limited to a configurable number.
 If this number is exceeded, the server will now respond with HTTP 503 (service unavailable).
 The maximum size of pending operations is controlled via the startup option `--server.maximal-queue-size`.
 Setting it to 0 means "no limit".